rcrowther/django-static_models/README.md

 - Deploy is not considered

 ## Quickstart
 Quickstart is not a good name as there is no quick start here.
 You need a model and a view, typically a DetailView or like, to work with.
+Or use some URLs,

 - Set a config
 - Generate some pages './manage.py -o viewstaticmerge'